josephchenhk/qtrader_strategies/README.md

 $$\log(S_1) = \gamma\cdot\log(S_2) + \mu + \epsilon$$

-Given the data window, the slope ($\gamma$) and intercept ($\mu$) could be obtained through linear regression.
+Given the data window, the slope $\gamma$ and intercept
+$\mu$ could be obtained through linear regression.
 The residual term $\epsilon$ is the spread
 $s = \log(S_1) - \gamma\cdot\log(S_2)$ which is expected
 to exhibit mean-reverting
-properties.
+properties, where $\gamma$ is the hedge ratio.
 If so, a pairs trading strategy can be implemented as
 follows: when the latest spread $s$ exceeds
 $\text{mean}(s) + \delta\cdot\text{std}(s)$,
 security 1 is over-valued, and security 2 is under-valued,